 Bus Adapter) on the host, the SCSI or fibre cable connector and the controller on the disk or disk array.
 These components constitute a path to a disk.
-A failure on any of these results in DMP trying to shift all I/O for that disk onto the remaining pathgroup In the case of disks which are not multipathed by vxdmp, VxVM will see each path as a disk.
-In such cases, all paths to the disk can be grouped.
-This way only one of the paths from the group is made visible to VxVM.
+A failure on any of these results in DMP trying to shift all I/O for that disk onto the remaining storing its change map in a DCO volume on disk).